Lupin3000/rfcat-training/docs/rfcat-commandline.md

 # RfCat via command line

 The value of RfCat is that you can use it via Terminal (_command line_) or via Python scripts.
-So here now all important about the work with Terminal.
+So here now all important topics about the work with terminal.

 ```shell
 # run rfcat in terminal (start ipython terminal)